reflow-project/Amsterdam-pilot/sim/Readme.md

 - __pool_put__: put all items in the *context batch* in the pool
 - __inventory_take__: take an amount or all items from an inventory and put in the *context batch* for other actions
 - __inventory_put__: put all items in the context batch in the inventory
-- __lot_take__: take all items from the lot and put in the *context batch* for other actions
+- __container_take__: take all items from the container and put in the *context batch* for other actions
-- __lot_put__: put all items from the *context batch* in the lot
+- __container_put__: put all items from the *context batch* in the container
-- __pack_lot__: pack all items from the *context batch* in a lot resource.
-In reflow os this works by vf:consuming all contained items, and vf:producing a lot resource that contains a manifest note of all tracking identifiers of the contained items
+- __pack_container__: pack all items from the *context batch* in a container resource.
+In reflow os this works by vf:consuming all contained items, and vf:producing a container resource that contains a manifest note of all tracking identifiers of the contained items
-- __unpack_lot__: unpack all items from the lot and place them into the *context batch*.
-In reflow os this works by vf:consuming the lot resource and vf:producing (resurrecting) all the contained items in the manifest again.
+- __unpack_container__: unpack all items from the container and place them into the *context batch*.
+In reflow os this works by vf:consuming the container resource and vf:producing (resurrecting) all the contained items in the manifest again.
-- __transfer_lot__: perform a vf:transfer economic event on a lot from a providing agent to a receiving agent.
+- __transfer_container__: perform a vf:transfer economic event on a container from a providing agent to a receiving agent.
 The providing agent should be the active agent specified with *as_performer*
 - __use_batch__: perform a vf:use economic event on each item in the *context batch*
 - __modify_batch__: perform a vf:modify economic event on each item in the *context batch*
 - __pass_batch__: remove 'amount' items from the *context batch* and place them in the *failed context batch*. the 'passed' items remain in the default *context batch*. this can be used for quality inspection / failure scenarios etc.